highflyer910/javascript30/README.md

 **What did I learn?** - About CSS variables and using -- for its syntax.
 You can check the project <a href="https://codepen.io/HighFlyer/full/MEQZQp/">here</a>

+## Day4 - Array methods

+**What did I learn?** - I didn't know about console.table.
+It's a game changer!
+Also it was a good exercise with bult-in array methods like map, filter, reduce and sort.